mattgriffindev/waggy-tails/README.md

 By forking the GitHub repository you make a copy of the original repository on your GitHub account to view and/or make changes without affecting the original repository by using the following steps:

-1. Log in to GitHub and locate the [gitHub respository](https://github.com/mattgriffindev/waggy-tails/ "GitHub respository").
+1. Log in to GitHub and locate the [GitHub respository](https://github.com/mattgriffindev/waggy-tails/ "GitHub respository").
 2. At the top of the repository (not top of page) just above the 'Settings' icon on the menu, locate the "Fork" icon.
 3. You should now have a copy of the original repository in your GitHub account.

 **Making a Local Clone**

-1. Log in to GitHub and locate the [gitHub respository](https://github.com/mattgriffindev/waggy-tails/ "GitHub respository").
+1. Log in to GitHub and locate the [GitHub respository](https://github.com/mattgriffindev/waggy-tails/ "GitHub respository").
 2. Under the repository name, click 'Clone or download'.
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash.